timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER III-GRANTS FOR STATE AND COMMUNITY PROGRAMS ON AGING/Part A-General Provisions/Part A-General Provisions.md

     * (B) in compliance with the assurances specified in paragraph (13) and the limitations specified in section 3020c of this title;

-  * (16) provide, to the extent feasible, for the furnishing of services under this chapter, consistent with self-directed care; and
+  * (16) provide, to the extent feasible, for the furnishing of services under this chapter, consistent with self-directed care;

-  * (17) include information detailing how the area agency on aging will coordinate activities, and develop long-range emergency preparedness plans, with local and State emergency response agencies, relief organizations, local and State governments, and any other institutions that have responsibility for disaster relief service delivery.
+  * (17) include information detailing how the area agency on aging will coordinate activities, and develop long-range emergency preparedness plans, with local and State emergency response agencies, relief organizations, local and State governments, and any other institutions that have responsibility for disaster relief service delivery;

+  * (18) provide assurances that the area agency on aging will collect data to determine—

+    * (A) the services that are needed by older individuals whose needs were the focus of all centers funded under subchapter IV in fiscal year 2019; and

+    * (B) the effectiveness of the programs, policies, and services provided by such area agency on aging in assisting such individuals; and

+  * (19) provide assurances that the area agency on aging will use outreach efforts that will identify individuals eligible for assistance under this chapter, with special emphasis on those individuals whose needs were the focus of all centers funded under subchapter IV in fiscal year 2019.

 #### (b) Assessment of preparation of area agencies
 * (1) An area agency on aging may include in the area plan an assessment of how prepared the area agency on aging and service providers in the planning and service area are for any anticipated change in the number of older individuals during the 10-year period following the fiscal year for which the plan is submitted.